SmileiPIC/Smilei/doc/Sphinx/laser_envelope.rst

 Envelope equation solution
 """"""""""""""""""""""""""""
 Now that the averaged susceptibility is known at time-step :math:`n`, the envelope can be advanced solving the envelope equation :eq:`envelope_equation`.
-Central spatial and temporal finite differences are used to discretize the derivatives in the envelope equation and obtain an explicit solver scheme.
+Central spatial and temporal finite differences are used to discretize the derivatives in the envelope equation and obtain an explicit solver scheme [ALaDynZenodo]_, [Terzani]_.
 The envelope :math:`A` at time-step :math:`n+1` can thus be computed from its value at timesteps :math:`n`, :math:`n-1` and the suceptibility :math:`\chi` at time-step :math:`n`.
 The value of the envelope at timestep :math:`n` is conserved for the next iteration of the time loop.
 A main advantage of this numerical scheme is its straightforward parallelization in 3D, due to the locality of the operations involved.

 Ponderomotive position push